Cheese and bacon roll

 Cheese and bacon rolls are popular bread snacks originating in Australia.
 Although similar to other bread dishes they are fairly simple to make and usually a dough topped with cheese and bacon then baked.
 Some regional varieties include tomato or barbeque sauce as a topping or stuffed cheese, and they can be eaten with soup.

-They are also a popular snack for among school children.
+They are also a popular snack among school children.